-Smerinthus gaschkewitschii Bremer & Grey, 1853, in Motschulsky (ed.), Etudes ent.
+Smerinthus gaschkewitschii Bremer & Grey, 1853, In: Motschulsky (ed.), Etudes ent.
 1: 62.
 Type locality: [China,] Pekin [Beijing].

-M. gaschkewitschii has one to three generations a year.
+Marumba gaschkewitschii s.l. has one to three generations a year.
 One is usual in Liaoning and Beijing, two in Ningxia, Hebei, Shandong, Jiangsu and Zhejiang; and three in Jiangxi (Chu et al., 1979).
 (Full-grown larvae were abundant around Beijing in late August 2003 (Pittaway, pers. obs.
 2003).)
 Mell (1935) noted three to four generations (between 8.iii-5.x) in northern Guangdong and four to five generations (between 15.ii-2.xi) in southern Guangdong.

 OVUM: Pale, translucent jade green at first, but developing a yellow sheen; oval (2.07 x 1.57mm), shiny and smooth.